Outcome-Oriented Predictive Process Monitoring: Review and Benchmark: Benchmark

 From the literature, two different approaches emerge for measuring the earliness of the predictions.
 One way~\cite{leontjeva2015complex} is to evaluate the models separately for each prefix length.
 In each step, the prediction model is applied to a subset of prefixes of exactly the given length.
 The improvement of prediction accuracy as the prefix length increases provides an implicit notion of earliness.
 In particular, the smaller the prefix length when an acceptable level of accuracy is reached, the better the method in terms of earliness.
 If needed, earliness can be defined explicitly as a metric --- the smallest prefix length where the model achieves a specified accuracy threshold.
 Another option is to keep monitoring each case until the classifier gives an outcome prediction with a sufficiently high confidence, and then we measure the earliness as the average prefix length when such a prediction is made~\cite{di2016clustering, teinemaa2016predictive}.
 The latter approach is mostly relevant in failure prediction scenarios, when the purpose is to raise an alarm when the estimated risk becomes higher than a pre-specified threshold (for a survey of failure prediction models, see~\cite{salfner2010survey}).
 However, even when the predictions come with a high confidence score, they might not necessarily be accurate.
 In the benchmark, we employ the first approach to measuring earliness, evaluating the models on each prefix length, because it provides a more straightforward representation of earliness that is relevant for all business processes.
 Also, it assures that the ``early predictions'' have reached a suitable level of accuracy.

 In order to be applicable in practice a prediction should be produced \emph{efficiently}, i.e., the execution times should be suitable for a given application.
 To address this, we formulate the second subquestion (RQ3.2) as follows: How do the existing outcome-oriented predictive business process monitoring techniques compare in terms of execution times?
 When measuring the execution times of the methods, we distinguish the time taken in the offline and the online modes.
 The \emph{offline time} is the total time needed to construct the classifier from the historic traces available in an event log.
 Namely, it includes the time for constructing the prefix log, bucketing and encoding the prefix traces, and training the classifier.
+Note that we do not add the time spent on model selection to the offline time measurements.
+The reason for this is that we consider the extent of hyperparameter optimization to be largely dependent on the requirements and the constraints of a given project.
+Specifically, if obtaining a final model with minimal amount of time is critical in a project, one can settle for a smaller number of iterations for hyperparameter optimization, while if the accuracy of the final model is of greater importance than the time for obtaining the model itself, more time can be spent on model selection.
+Still, a rough estimate of the total time needed for optimizing the hyperparameters can be obtained by multiplying the time taken for building the final model with the number of optimization rounds to be performed.
 In the online phase, it is essential that a prediction is produced almost instantaneously, as the predictions are usually needed in real time.
 Accordingly, we define the \emph{online time} as the average time for processing one incoming event (incl.\ bucketing, encoding, and predicting based on this new event).